NFL Rumors: Bears, Colts Among Colin Kaepernick’s Best Options If He Makes Comeback This Season

 Talking about other candidates for Kaepernick’s services, Stiles also suggested the Carolina Panthers and Denver Broncos — two teams whose starting quarterbacks are likely out for the season.
 The Broncos were hinted as a possible dark horse due to general manager John Elway’s allegedly “disingenuous” comments about how Kaepernick passed on a chance to join the team.
 Meanwhile, the Panthers stood out as an interesting option, as moving to Carolina would allow the former 49ers star to reunite with his ex-teammate and fellow national anthem protester, Eric Reid.

 Lastly, the Detroit Lions rounded out the list of possible destinations for Kaepernick, as it’s unclear when Matthew Stafford will return from the back and hip injuries that kept him out of Week 10 action on Sunday.
-Currently, Detroit has Jeff Driskel filing in behind center, though SB Nation‘s Stiles suggested that “Kap” could compete against the largely unheralded youngster for the No. 2 spot if Stafford has to miss significant time.
+Currently, Detroit has Jeff Driskel filling in behind center, though SB Nation’s Stiles suggested that “Kap” could compete against the largely unheralded youngster for the No. 2 spot if Stafford has to miss significant time.